RaduADumitru/codex/README.md

 ### How to import

 To import the database into ArangoDB, use the following endpoint:
-* `codex/import/import`: POST - parameters `boolean complete` (whether to also execute second phase of import, or only the first), `integer pagecount` (number of small subqueries to split large queries into - minimum 10 recommended) - returns the string `Import complete` on a success
+* `codex/import/import`: POST - parameters `boolean complete` (whether to also execute second phase of import, or only the first), `integer pagecount` (number of small subqueries to split large queries into - minimum 10 recommended - 0 for no pagination) - returns the string `Import complete` on a success

 An example using curl to import into the first stage:
 ~~~bash